 The Waldorf salad is one uniquely American dish.
 The salad was first created for a charity ball in 1896 in honor of the St. Mary’s Hospital.
 The chef was busy preparing other dishes so the hotel manager Oscar Tschirky decided to help out.

 Oscar had often created dishes for the hotel and he figured a unique salad would be nice for the gala.
-The original salad only contained apples, celery, and mayonnaise then the nuts were added by 1928.
+The original salad only contained apples, celery, and mayonnaise.
+The nuts were added by 1928.

 No, Caesar Salad doesn’t date all the way back to Ancient Rome.
 It’s much more modern than that.
 An Italian-American restaurant owner named Caesar Cardini opened an eatery in Tijuana, Mexico.
 By 1924, Tijuana became a popular tourist spot for Americans during prohibition.